Jay19050/Pulse/README.md

 * Slower reference trace for visual persistence
 * Frequency scale from low to high frequencies

+###  Multiple Visualizer Modes

+* Six switchable real-time visualizer modes, all driven by the same shared audio-analysis pipeline (no per-mode FFT):
+  * **Spectrum** — the original LIVE / AVG / PEAK HOLD view, with a collapsible legend, hover readout, and per-trace visibility toggles
+  * **Filled Spectrum** — a clean, single-trace filled version of the spectrum
+  * **Waveform** — a real-time scrolling oscilloscope of the raw audio signal
+  * **Circular** — a 360° radial spectrum with a peak-hold ring
+  * **Mirror** — a symmetrical bar spectrum mirrored above/below a centerline
+  * **Particles** — an audio-reactive particle field tracing the spectrum shape
+* Compact, custom-painted mode-selector strip — switch modes live, no restart required
+* Every mode goes idle/flat automatically when there's no audio — nothing is faked or randomly animated

 ###  Level Metering

 * Real-time audio level monitoring